SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 	   Tyre Compounds are supported as described in the [Tyre Compounds](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Tyre-Compounds#using-tyre-compounds) chapter, but no weather model is available.

-	 - *rFactor 2*
+	 - *rFactor 2* and *Le Mans Ultimate*

 	   Tyre Compounds are supported as described in the [Tyre Compounds](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Tyre-Compounds#using-tyre-compounds) chapter.
 Weather information is not available for the future, so weather warnings might come in a *little bit* late.
-There might be a possibility to parse the weather control history, this will be implemented available in a future release.
+There might be a possibility to parse the weather control history, this will be implemented in a future release.

 Note: Extrem changes in the conditions, for example an incoming thunderstorm on a previously dry and hot track, will result in extreme variances in the statistical models and thereby will lead to strange recommendations in many cases.
 This is a drawback for the moment, so always double-check under those circumstances.
 Jona will use the data collection of recent races, if available, to guess the best possible combination of tyre compound and pressures, but especially in changing conditions tyre pressures may be way off.
 So double check the recommendations fo the Race Engineer against your own experiences and gut feeling.